drostron/slamdata-docs/source/developers-guide.rst

 .. attention:: Indexing Your Database

-  While this step is not exactly necessary, any database without indexes is going to perform slowly.
+  While this step is not necessary, any database without indexes is going to perform slowly.
 In SlamData this can be seen as a delay in displaying results.
-If you choose to skip this step be prepared to wait several seconds while MongoDB performs your searches.
+If you choose to skip this step, be prepared to wait several seconds while the database system performs your searches.

 The following commands are specific to MongoDB and must be executed